SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 6.  **Reuse Your Pattern:** To use it on another page, click the main block inserter (+), go to the Patterns tab, and select the "My patterns" category.
 You will see your saved design, ready to be inserted with one click.

+== How do I install Google Tag Manager (GTM)? ==
+The Search Appearance Toolkit makes this easy.
+You do **not** need to copy the large code snippets from Google.
+	1	In your Google Tag Manager account, find and copy your **Container** ID (it looks like `GTM-XXXXXXX`).
+	2	In your WordPress dashboard, go to **Settings > SEO 44** and click the **"Integrations"** tab.
+	3	Paste your Container ID into the **"Google Tag Manager ID"** field.
+Your plugin will even help sanitize the format for you.
+	4	Check the **"Enable Google Tag Manager"** box.
+	5	Click **"Save Settings."**

+That's it.
+The plugin will now automatically add both the required `<head>` script and `<body>` `<noscript>` tag to your entire site.

+When you add a new site to Google tag manager, you will receive instructions to (1) paste one block of code as high in the `<head>` of the page as possible and (2) paste another block of code immediately after the opening `<body>` tag.
+The plugin will handle this assignment for you.
+All you need to do is copy the GTM code and paste it into the field in the integrations tab.

 == For Developers ==

 Search Appearance Toolkit (SEO 44) is extensible and allows for the addition of custom schema types (like LocalBusiness or Product) via a WordPress filter hook.